cup of wrath

 Loving our neighbors as ourselves doesn't mean being their keepers, but it does mean taking their best interests to heart.
 Sometimes this means giving to others, and inconveniencing ourselves, and other times it doesn't.
 As Christians our responsibility is to consider the well-being of others as our own.

 More important than the secular welfare of others, is their spiritual welfare.
 Our ultimate goal is to spread the truth of God's salvation.
-The spiritual well-being is the greater concern for the righteous.
+The spiritual well-being of others is the greater concern we should have.

 "When I say to the wicked, O wicked one, dying you shall die!
 And you do not speak to warn the wicked one from his way, that wicked one shall die in his iniquity, but I will require his blood from your hand.
 But you, if you warn the wicked from his way, to turn from it, and he does not turn from his way, he shall die in his iniquity; but you have delivered your soul" (Ezekiel 33.8-9 LITV bible).

 As Christians we should be spiritual watchmen.
 We should both live and confess Jesus Christ as the salvation from God's wrath upon the world.
-However, like the watchman of Ezekiel, we aren't accountable for what others do or believe.
-We are not required to force our beliefs on other people.
-Only God has to authority to change someone's heart.
+However, like the watchman of Ezekiel, we aren't accountable for what others believe.
+We aren't required to force our beliefs on other people.
+We should try to be a spiritual blessing to others in the hope that they find the right path.

 Rules: (1)